SL111NKY/ZETA/README.md

 ## Features / Protections
 + Sign Up
-+ Password reset (done in a secure and friendly manner)
 + Mail Validation (ensure user has access to the email they used to make the account)
 + CSRF protection for all features/forms
-+ Account Deletion
 + All features are protected from SQL Injection using PHP prepared statements
 + XSS protection (see video for how to impliment when adding your own pages with untrusted data on them)
 + All passwords are hashed so that even with access to the database attackers could not obtain users password